freemonj/flask_api/README.md

 - domain name

-_Since Ntrepid uses Macs that is the platform assumption_ There is file _setup.sh_ that will install the ruby, brew, postgres, virtualenv if needed.
+_Since Ntrepid uses Macs that is the platform assumption_ There is a file _setup.sh_ that will install the ruby, brew, postgres, virtualenv if needed.

 **To build web based documentation:**